The Day I Tried to Live

 "The Day I Tried to Live" is a song by American rock band Soundgarden.
 Written by frontman Chris Cornell, "The Day I Tried to Live" was released in April 1994 as the second single from the band's fourth studio album, Superunknown (1994).
-The song peaked at number 13 on the Billboard Mainstream Rock Tracks chart and number 25 on the Modern Rock Tracks chart.
+The song peaked at number 13 on the Billboard Album Rock Tracks chart and number 25 on the Modern Rock Tracks chart.
 The song was included on Soundgarden's 1997 greatest hits album, A-Sides.

 Composition

 "The Day I Tried to Live" was written by frontman Chris Cornell.
-The guitar tuning, as with many Soundgarden songs, is unorthodox: E-E-B-B-B-B. The song has a dissonant atmosphere and is also notable for its changing time signatures.
+The guitar tuning, as with many Soundgarden songs, is unorthodox: E-E-B-B-B-E. The song has a dissonant atmosphere and is also notable for its changing time signatures.
 For much of the song, there is a cycle of one measure of 7/4, then two of 4/4.
 Guitarist Kim Thayil has said that Soundgarden usually did not consider the time signature of a song until after the band had written it, and said that the use of odd meters was "a total accident."

 Lyrics

 Cornell on "The Day I Tried to Live":

-It's about trying to step out of being patterned and closed off and reclusive, which I've always had a problem with.
-It's about attempting to be normal and just go out and be around other people and hang out.
-I have a tendency to sometimes be pretty closed off and not see people for long periods of time and not call anyone.
-It's actually, in a way, a hopeful song.
-Especially the lines "One more time around/Might do it", which is basically saying, 'I tried today to understand and belong and get along with other people, and I failed, but I'll probably try again tomorrow.'
-A lot of people misinterpreted that song as a suicide-note song.
-Taking the word "live" too literally.
-"The Day I Tried to Live" means more like the day I actually tried to open up myself and experience everything that's going on around me as opposed to blowing it all off and hiding in a cave.